 • Finance costs and admin fee

-• Interest and fees (car running costs must be covered separately)
+• The loan amount interest and fees (car running costs must be covered separately)

 Tax implications